Alexander Douglas-Hamilton, 16th Duke of Hamilton: Inheritance

-The Duke is the Hereditary Keeper of the Palace of Holyroodhouse and the hereditary bearer of the Crown of Scotland.
+The Duke is the Hereditary Keeper of the Palace of Holyroodhouse and the Hereditary Bearer of the Crown of Scotland.
 In this role, he walks immediately before the monarch in the ancient ceremonial procession known as the Riding of Parliament.
+As Hereditary Bearer of the Crown of Scotland, he also placed the crown upon the coffin of Queen Elizabeth II during a service of remembrance in St Giles' Cathedral on 12 September 2022.

-The seat of the Dukes of Hamilton is Lennoxlove House, replacing the now-demolished Hamilton Palace.
+The seat of the Dukes of Hamilton is Lennoxlove House to the east of Edinburgh, replacing the now-demolished Hamilton Palace to the south of Glasgow.

+The Duke was appointed Honorary Air Commodore in No. 603 (City of Edinburgh) Squadron, Royal Auxiliary Air Force, for a three year term from 4 April 2025 until 4 April 2028.

 Marriage and children

 On 7 May 2011, he married Sophie Ann Rutherford (born 8 December 1976) in Edinburgh.
-She is an interior designer and the daughter of Hubert A. J. Rutherford (born 1940), of Roxburghshire, and Isabel W. Taylor (born 1943), of Edinburgh.
-The couple have three children.

-Death of Queen Elizabeth II

-On 12 September 2022, during a service of remembrance in St Giles' Cathedral, the Duke placed the Crown of Scotland upon the coffin of Queen Elizabeth II.
+The couple have three sons.